 For children with a lower calorie intake, 14-23 grams is recommended by the USDA dietary guidelines.
 Fiber intake minimum is easy to count—14 grams per 1000 calories.
-For a child, 14 grams is enough, but a male eating 3000 cal a day should get a minimum of 42 grams of fiber a day.
+14 grams is enough for a child, but a male eating 3000 cal a day should get a minimum of 42 grams of fiber a day.

 As you have learned from this article, fiber comes in many forms.
 Fiber often causes people problems when they start to eat more plant foods.
 Gas, cramps, and other stomach issues can feel discomforting, but this is because the gut flora is out of balance.